Research Centre for AI and Education (RC4AIED)

 K: Kim, Jinhee (Old Dominion University, US); Koroleva, Diana (Institute of Education, HSE University)

-L: LeCorre, JeanYves (Researcher, University of Strasbourg, France); Leach, Mark (Deputy Dean, School of Advance Technology); Lei, Yanhui(Department of Urban Planning and Design, XJTLU); Li, Bowen (student); Li, Jingquan (CUHK); Li, Huakang (School of Artificial Intelligence and Advanced Computing, XJTLU); Li, Qingjie (General Manager, MathWorks China Education Division); Li, Na (Department of Educational Studies, Academy of Future Education, XJTLU); Li, Sheng (Principal of International Department of Shijiazhuang Foreign Language Education Group); Li, Wang (Education BU General manager, Ximmerse Inc); Li, Yanle (student); Li, Yihan (student); Li, Yuanzhi (student); Li, Yue (Department of Computing, School of Advanced Technology, XJTLU); Liang, Hai-Ning (Founding Head of Department (2019-2023), Deputy Director of the Suzhou Municipal Key Lab for Intelligent Virtual Engineering, the Suzhou Key Lab for Virtual Reality Technologies, and the XJTLU Virtual Engineering Center); Liang, Jiapei (student); Liang, Yuan (Learning Mall, XJTLU); Liao, Ruizhi (Chinese University of Hong Kong, Shenzhen); Lin, Xi (East Carolina University); Lindsay, Rob (Centre For Innovation In Education, University of Liverpool); Liu, Hengyan (School of AI and Advanced Computing, XJTLU); Liu, Tanjun (Department of Applied Linguistics, XJTLU);Liu Suying (student); Lim, Eng Gee (Dean, School of Advanced Technology, XJTLU); Limniou, Maria (Department of Psychology, University of Liverpool, UK); Liu, Bohan (student); Liu, Jingxin (School of AI and Advanced Computing, Entrepreneur College (Taicang), XJTLU); Lu, Jinjin (Academy of Future Education, XJTLU); Luo, Lan (student); Luo, Rong (English Language Centre, XJTLU); Luo, Yujuan (Department of Educational Studies, Academy of Future Education, XJTLU).
+L: LeCorre, JeanYves (Researcher, University of Strasbourg, France); Leach, Mark (Deputy Dean, School of Advance Technology, XJTLU); Lei, Yanhui(Department of Urban Planning and Design, XJTLU); Li, Bowen (student); Li, Jingquan (CUHK); Li, Huakang (School of Artificial Intelligence and Advanced Computing, XJTLU); Li, Qingjie (General Manager, MathWorks China Education Division); Li, Na (Department of Educational Studies, Academy of Future Education, XJTLU); Li, Sheng (Principal of International Department of Shijiazhuang Foreign Language Education Group); Li, Wang (Education BU General manager, Ximmerse Inc); Li, Yanle (student); Li, Yihan (student); Li, Yuanzhi (student); Li, Yue (Department of Computing, School of Advanced Technology, XJTLU); Liang, Hai-Ning (Founding Head of Department (2019-2023), Deputy Director of the Suzhou Municipal Key Lab for Intelligent Virtual Engineering, the Suzhou Key Lab for Virtual Reality Technologies, and the XJTLU Virtual Engineering Center); Liang, Jiapei (student); Liang, Yuan (Learning Mall, XJTLU); Liao, Ruizhi (Chinese University of Hong Kong, Shenzhen); Lin, Xi (East Carolina University); Lindsay, Rob (Centre For Innovation In Education, University of Liverpool); Liu, Hengyan (School of AI and Advanced Computing, XJTLU); Liu, Tanjun (Department of Applied Linguistics, XJTLU);Liu Suying (student); Lim, Eng Gee (Dean, School of Advanced Technology, XJTLU); Limniou, Maria (Department of Psychology, University of Liverpool, UK); Liu, Bohan (student); Liu, Jingxin (School of AI and Advanced Computing, Entrepreneur College (Taicang), XJTLU); Lu, Jinjin (Academy of Future Education, XJTLU); Luo, Lan (student); Luo, Rong (English Language Centre, XJTLU); Luo, Yujuan (Department of Educational Studies, Academy of Future Education, XJTLU).

 M: Ma, Fei (Associate Vice President of Research and Impact, XJTLU); Ma, Teng (Department of Computing, School of Advanced Technology, XJTLU); Mostafa, Kazi (School of Intelligent Manufacturing Ecosystem, XJTLU)